AjMarchitelli/OnePageCalculator/README.md

 # OnePageCalculator

-Calculator built with HTML CSS and Javascript
+Calculator built with HTML CSS and Javascript.